yii2-extensions/phpstan/docs/configuration.md

 ];
 ```

-Use a separate PHPStan configuration for console.
+Use a separate PHPStan configuration for the console.

 ```neon
 # phpstan-console.neon